Published 05 Sep 2018

 The assignment fee is payable when we find a buyer for your property.
-On completion of the sale, the seller pays an assignment fee of 1.5% of the total value of the sold share that they owned (plus VAT), minus the £350 marketing fee which they had paid in the beginning.
+On completion of the sale, the seller pays an assignment fee of 1% of the total value of the property (plus VAT), minus the £350 marketing fee which they had paid in the beginning.

 What is the process of selling your Shared Ownership home?

-•We put together a sales sheet for the websites.
+- We will put together a sales information sheet for the websites.

-•We ask you to confirm the viewing date.
+- We ask you to confirm a viewing date for your property.

-•We market your property on our website, Share to Buy website and via email.
+- We will market your property on the Peabody and Share to Buy websites

-•The buyers complete the financial assessment and place a reservation fee of £500.
+- The buyers complete the financial assessment and place a non-refundable reservation fee of £500.